dunhamsteve/aoc2023/readme.md

 I did part 1 with some heuristics for cutting the search.
 Probably should have checked that in.
 Part 2 I recognised as a dynamic programming problem and added memoization.
 I then spent a bunch of time debugging working code, beacuse I'd missed the "separated by ?" in the instructions.
 And I hit a couple of snags matching on multiple values and had to build out the case trees manually.

 I went back and showed totality, had to add a theorem that drop return its arg or something smaller.

+## Day 18

+Day 18 was a bit of a beast.
+For part 1 I expanded everything out and did a fill (not checked in), but had some off by one errors to deal with.
+Part 2 took a while, I started by partitioning to virtual rows and columns for each horizontal/vertical point and filling.
+There were a lot of edge cases, so I switched to the Day 10 algorithm, which also had a lot of edge cases.
+Recasting part 1 to the part 2 code helped debugging.